William Colbeck (sea captain): Legacy

 His work in the Antarctic was commemorated by the naming of Colbeck Bay at 71°38′S 170°5′E and Cape Colbeck on the King Edward VII peninsula, at 77°07′S 158°01′W. A plaque was placed on the site of his residence at 51 Inchmery Road, London SE6 in September 2016.

 In the same year, a plaque was installed at Hull Paragon station, jointly commemorating Colbeck and Alfred Cheetham (1866–1918): 'Two of many Hull seafarers on the ship Morning who participated in the Antarctic expeditions to relieve Captain Scott 1902–1904 and were welcomed by thousands at this station on their return'.

-William Colbeck's second sledge flag as commanding officer of relief ship Morning has been lent to the National Maritime Museum by his family.
+William Colbeck's first sledge flag as magnetic observer of the Southern Cross Expedition has been lent to the National Maritime Museum by his family.
 It is actually the burgee of the Pirate Yacht Club, Bridlington, made of machine‑sewn wool bunting, printed with a skull and cross bones.
 The Pirate Yacht Club is no longer in existence having gone out of business before the First World War.